imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

 ## 9\. apply

-**Question:** How could you use Math.max to find the max value in an array?
+**问题:** How could you use Math.max to find the max value in an array?

-**Answer:** Use apply on Math.max and pass the array as apply takes an array of arguments.
+**答案:** Use apply on Math.max and pass the array as apply takes an array of arguments.
 Since we are not reading anything from this or using it at all.
 We can simply pass null as first parameter.

     function getMax(arr){
       return Math.max.apply(null, arr);